rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 ----

+Changelog:

-Edit 1 (November 10, 2019): Updated to include OSDI along with SOSP.
+1. (November 10, 2019): Updated to include OSDI along with SOSP.
-Edit 2 (November 10, 2019): Updated to include additional information provided by ICFP chairs.
+2. (November 10, 2019): Updated to include additional information provided by ICFP chairs.